varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 false
 ```

-SSIS expression, derive the value based on a source column.
+SSIS Expression, derive the value based on a source column.

 ```SsisExpression
 [__$operation]==1?TRUE:FALSE